 Oven Baked Curry Puffs

 - 200 gm white potato, peeled and diced into small cubes

 - 4 tbsp water

 - 250 gm sweet potato, peeled and diced into small cubes

-- 150 gm carrot (roughly 2 large carrots), peeled and diced into small cubes
+- 150 gm carrot (2 large carrots), peeled and diced into small cubes

 - 2 tbsp vegetable oil